What is a host home?

 -

 Nothing.
-HOST students do not have the means to pay for their stay and are not asked to do so.
+Students in the program do not have the means to pay for their stay and are not asked to do so.

 -